4dn-dcic/shared-portal-components/README.md

 From parent component:
 - `npm link @hms-dbmi-bgm/shared-portal-components`
 - followed by your build/dev script, e.g. `npm run dev-quick`, `npm run build`, etc.

+### ESM (ECMAScript Module) Compilation of shared-portal-components

+.. should handled entirely by parent repo such as cgap-portal or fourfront.
+The `npm run dev-quick` command in each respective portal repo will determine if `shared-portal-components` is sym-linked, and if so, will compile the "es" directory of shared-portal-components' working directory.
+Contents from "es" directory are then imported and used in portal(s).
+Alternatively, if not running `npm run dev-quick`, can build from working dir of `shared-portal-components` using command `npm run build`.

 # Important Notes